GSS-Cogs/work-env/README.md

 A convenience for managing a virtual env for work.
+Only setup for **Macos**.

 ## Usage